Hoi An Weather

 I didn’t think Vietnam got cold.

 Yes, this is a perception shared by many but let us assure you, Hoi An can get very cold during December and January.
 The temperatures may not appear that low on a chart but when combined with the wet season and high humidity this combination can cut through you like a knife.
-However, such days are minimal and mostly the temperature is moderate and sometimes hot enough to swim.
+However, such days are not frequent and mostly the temperature is moderate and sometimes hot enough to swim.

 When is the best season for diving?